UT Shield

 This change is intended to increase security and privacy and combat aggressive data mining from outside organizations for the purpose of socially engineering phishing and vishing scams that target members of the university community.
 When Duo for multi-factor authentication was applied to most UT services in May 2020, attempts to phish credentials related to Duo increased with the goal of compromising the user’s account.
 Visit the ITS project page for more information.

-Employees can reference this askUS help article for more information on UT Directory data.
+Employees can reference the Change Information in the University Directory article in the askUS Knowledge Base for more information on UT Directory data.

 A similar message has been sent to students.
 Students may contact Texas One Stop for help updating their personal information in the UT Directory.